tonmoydeb404/v-cam/readme.md

 ## Installation

+### For Chrome

 1. Clone or download this repository.
+2. Ensure `manifest.json` contains the content of `manifest-chrome.json`.
-2. Open your browser and navigate to `chrome://extensions/`.
+3. Open your browser and navigate to `chrome://extensions/`.
-3. Enable **Developer Mode** (toggle in the top right corner).
+4. Enable **Developer Mode** (toggle in the top right corner).
-4. Click **Load Unpacked** and select the extension folder.
+5. Click **Load Unpacked** and select the extension folder.
-5. The vCam extension should now be available in your browser.
+6. The vCam extension should now be available in your browser.

+### For Firefox

+1. Clone or download this repository.
+2. Replace `manifest.json` with the content of `manifest-firefox.json`.
+3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`.
+4. Click **Load Temporary Add-on** and select `manifest.json`.
+5. The vCam extension should now be available in Firefox.

+For permanent installation in Firefox, package and sign the extension using the Mozilla Add-ons Developer Hub.

 ## Usage